 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as constructed mobile phones are transported to the phone shop.
+Narrator text: Carbon is released as mobile phones are transported to phone shops.
 (ANIMATION OF CONTAINER TRUCK MOVING)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

 Button 1: Electricity is used to power phone shops.
-[X] Button 2: Mines are constructed Button 3: Phones are packaged.
+[X] Button 2: Mines are constructed, installed and run Button 3: Mobile phones are packaged.

 Slide 6